PostHog/posthog.com/contents/blog/feature-flags-vs-configuration.md

  - Explainers
 ---

 Sometimes you want to change the behavior of your app without changing the code.
-Both feature flags and configurations are options for doing this.
+Both feature flags and configurations are options for doing this, but it may not be clear which is the right option to use.

-In their most basic form, they are a key you add to your code that returns a value you can control.
-You can use this value to change the behavior or experience of your app or product.

-This post goes over what configuration and feature flags do, and which one you should choose.
+This post compares configurations and feature flags, and how to choose the right one for your use case.

 ## What is a configuration?